gvegayon/PM566-fall2021-labs/lab03/README.md

     ##    Min.
 1st Qu.
 Median    Mean 3rd Qu.
 Max.
 NA's
     ##     -13     101     252     413     400    4113     710

-The highest weather station is at 4113 mts.
+The highest weather station is at 4113 ft.
 Now we need to fix the temperature!
 And summarize

 ``` r